ministryofjustice/hmpps-spring-boot-sqs/test-app/README.md

 `docker-compose -f docker-compose-test.yml up`

-The run the app in Intellij from class `ReactiveApp` with Spring active profiles `stdout,localstack`.
+The run the app in Intellij from class `App` with Spring active profiles `stdout,localstack`.

 You should now be able to see the health page at `http://localhost:8080/health`.